umairkhalidx/Mentor-Me/README.md

 # MentorMe App

 ### 📌 Description
-**MentorMe** is a **Firebase-powered Android mentorship platform** built with **Kotlin & XML**, designed to bridge students and mentors worldwide.
+**MentorMe** is an **Android mentorship platform** built with **Kotlin**, designed to connect students and mentors worldwide.
 The app offers a **real-time, interactive ecosystem** with secure authentication, dynamic chat systems (text/voice/video), session booking, push notifications, and offline support—all backed by **Firebase Realtime Database, Storage, and Agora API** for seamless communication.

 ### 🔥 Key Features
 ✔ **Auth & Profiles**